-I was in Alaska for the 2nd time – the first time being a stop over from KC to San Francisco to Anchorage to Tokyo to Clark AFB PI when I was in the USN – and a whole bunch of times after that – throughout 1987 and 1988 – when my firm – SWI Svenson & Wallace Inc. – was working on a Qualification/Certification System and a series of about 2000 Performance Tests for about 20 technical populations – that were all tied to a PPP – Pay Progression Program.
+I was in Alaska for the 2nd time – the first time being a stop over from KC to San Francisco to Anchorage to Tokyo to Clark AFB PI in the fall of 1973 when I was in the USN – and several times after that – throughout 1987 and 1988 – when my firm – SWI – Svenson & Wallace Inc. – was working on a Qualification/Certification System and a series of about 2000 Performance Tests for about 20 technical populations – that were all tied to a PPP – Pay Progression Program.

-Next – the 15:15 video tour of 1987 Prudhoe Bay…starting off with our very spartan offices – shared with Ray Svenson and Karen Kennedy, and the then living facilities – and my room…
+Next – the 15:15 video tour of 1987 Prudhoe Bay…starting off with our very spartan offices – shared with my business partners Ray Svenson and Karen Kennedy, and then the living facilities – and finally to my tiny, very spartan room … and check out the outdoor temperatures at about the 3:15 mark.
+IT WAS COLD OUTSIDE!

 Here is an article in my firms newsletter – from the Fall of 1988 – see page 1 – Getting Paid For What You Can Do.

-That Qualification/Certification (the clients couldn’t decide which term they liked – so we used both) project led to others – on the Alaska Pipeline, Quaker, Siemens Building Technologies, and a few other firms – and eventually led to the 2008 book – co-authored by SWI partner Ray Svenson and me in 2007 based on those experiences:
+That Qualification/Certification (the clients couldn’t decide which term they liked – so we used both) project led to other Q/C Systems – on the Alaska Pipeline in 1994, and also with our clients at Quaker, Siemens Building Technologies (part of their Time to Performance initiative in the 1990s), and a few other firms – and eventually led to the 2008 book – co-authored by SWI partner Ray Svenson and me in 2007, based on all those consulting experiences:

 - Performance-based Employee Qualification/Certification Systems – available as a free PDF here.